 Inserts: Artificial devices that are placed in a shoe to assist in restoring or maintaining normal alignment of the foot

 Physiatrist: A physician who specializes in physical medicine or who possesses specialized knowledge of rehabilitation and who is certified by the American Board of Physical Medicine and Rehabilitation.

 Prosthetic: An artificial device, as defined by Medicare, to replace a missing or nonfunctional body part

 Stock: Off the shelf items that are not fabricated to an individual’s specifications.
-They may be adjusted or altered to meet the recipient’s needs, but are not made specifically for the recipient.Report/Rate this page
+They may be adjusted or altered to meet the person’s needs, but are not made specifically for the person.Report/Rate this page